ahmadiesa-abu/cloudify-web-monitoring-plugin/README.md

 A Cloudify Plugin that monitor a URL response time and based on metrics will trigger scale up or down

+Basic contifuration includes what to monitor (URL), thresholds, limits and how to perform the scaling.
+Please see node type description below for details

 ## Node types

 ### cloudify.nodes.monitoring.Monitor - implements monitoring logic